sourcenetwork/docs.source.network/docs/query-specification/grouping.md

 }
 ```

-As you can see, we can access the entire `Author` object in the main return object without having to use any special proxy fields.
+As shown, the entire `Author` object can be accessed in the main return object without using any special proxy fields.

-Group operations can include any combination, single or multiple, individual field or related object, that a developer needs.
+Group operations can be performed with any combination of single or multiple fields, individual fields, or related objects, depending on the developer's needs.